WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 ### Conclusion

-The ParaView data (pvd) format is a very versatile mesh and results file format.
-With the support of VTK and ParaView open source communities, it is gradually accepted and widely used by scientific computing and engineering simulation personnel.
-WelSim will maintain and enhance the export of pvd result files.
+The ParaView data (pvd) format is a multifaceted mesh and results file format.
+With the support of VTK and ParaView open source communities, it is being gradually accepted and used by scientific computing and engineering simulation personnel.
+WelSim will continue to maintain and enhance the export of pvd result files.

 <small>
-WelSim is not affiliated with the ParaView, or VTK team.
-ParaView and VTK are used only as nominative references to the open-source project and software developed and released by the ParaView, or VTK team.
+WelSim is not affiliated with the ParaView or VTK team.
+ParaView and VTK are used only as nominative references to the open-source project and software developed and released by the ParaView or VTK team.
 </small>

 ******